ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

 $$ y = \beta \cdot x - c + \epsilon_y.$$
 where \(c\) is going to act as a confounder.
 Dupont et al. add residual SA to \(y\), as in:
 $$ y = \beta \cdot x - c +  M^{-1} \epsilon_y.$$
 Now in the estimation stage of our Monte Carlo study, we will pretend that we do not have \(c\).
-The point of the study will be to say something about how various techniques are affected by the bias caused by this missing confounder.
+The point of such a study is to say something about how various techniques are affected by the bias that has been induced by this missing confounder.
 </p>

-It should be perfectly clear at this point that we are no longer talking about the problem of correlation with spatial data, or the challenges posed by SA; we are just talking about confounding.
 A missing confounder adds bias to any technique that is otherwise 'unbiased'.
-That is why one includes confounders as covariates, when possible.
+That is why one includes confounders as covariates, whenever possible.
+Hence, this kind of study is not really speaking to the problem of correlation with spatial data, or the challenges posed by SA; at this point we are just talking about confounding.

 <p>
 Our last Monte Carlo study repeats all the previous studies, but uses Dupont et al.'s method for generating the data.
 So we are seeing the impact of a missing confounder, \(c\), on each technique.
 One can get quite different results depending on the Monte Carlo study parameters; the bias can be positive or negative, large or small, for example.
+Obviously we want our study design to allow us to identify any bias easily, not to hide it, and I've chosen parameter values with that purpose for all of the Monte Carlo studies.
+</p>

-But our results are not what we hope for, spatial+ is no less biased than the other methods.
+The results here are not what we should hope for: with a confounder, spatial+ is no less biased than the other methods.
 In this case it looks worse than the SAR model.
-</p>

 <table border=1>
 <caption> Summary of Monte Carlo results, study 6: confounded estimates. \(N=144\) observations on a \(12 \times 12 \) grid, \(\rho = 0.7\), \(\beta=0.5\), and \(M = 200\) Monte Carlo iterations.</caption>